jamado95/lifi-challenge/README.md

 ### API Endpoint
 The service implements a paginated endpoint to retrieve scrapped `FeesCollected` events.
 The endpoint's implementation along with its interface can be found at `src/router.ts`.

-The endpoint can be accessed at `http://<host>:<PORT>/events/fees-collected/:integrator` where `integrator` is the checksummed address of the desired integrator.
+The endpoint can be accessed at `http://<host>:<PORT>/events/fees-collected/:integrator?offset=0&limit=10` where `integrator` is the checksummed address of the desired integrator, and `PORT` is defined at `.env` file.
 The paginated parameters are optional and default to the 10 oldest events stored in the database.

 Example endpoint call: `http://localhost:3000/events/fees-collected/0x1aC3EF0ECF4E0ed23D62cab448f3169064230624?offset=0&limit=10`

 ### Possible areas of improvement
+- Enable project to run from `dist` project with `node`;
+- Add unit testing to endpoint and listener features;
 - Enable historical event scrapping in the codebase (the listener has this functionality enalbed and working, but it must be managed by directly updating its state on the database);
 - Endpoint interface type and schema validators, caching and authentication;
 - Redundant mechanisms to ensure strong data consistency, with focus on avoiding duplicate events in the database;